 In the meeting on June 3, the city officials decided to allocate $941,000 for purchasing 310 new desktops, 90 laptops, and other hardware in order to rebuild the city’s IT infrastructure.

-In the first meeting, they did not plan to meet the attackers’ demand, however, they were not able to recover the city’s data as it was not backed up properly.
+In the first meeting, they did not plan to meet the attackers’ demand.
+However, they were not able to recover the city’s data as it wasn’t backed up properly.

 The city officials again held a meeting on June 17, and decided to pay the ransom amount in 65 bitcoins (~$603,000) in order to recover the data.
 The decision was made after the City Council board voted unanimously to authorize the city insurer to pay the attacker.